The possible adelic indices for elliptic curves admitting a rational cyclic isogeny: Handling the Primes and p = 2 and 3

-We next consider the direct product of \mc{16.24.0.k.2} with the proper subgroups of $K_2$ in this lattice.
-The only such subgroup is $K_3$.
+For the second step, we consider the direct product of \mc{16.24.0.k.2} with the proper subgroups of $K_2$ in this lattice; the only such subgroup is $K_3$.
 The direct product of \mc{16.24.0.k.2} with $K_3$ has label \mc{48.144.7.ik.1}.
 This curve covers \mc{12.36.1.bq.1} which we have already discussed: it has no non-CM rational points.

 Lastly, we consider the proper maximal subgroups that are fiber products of the two respective factors that contain $-I$, have full determinant, and could possibly contain a subgroup whose commutator index lies outside $\mathcal{I}_2$.
 This gives the following modular curves: